elinucknack/door-sensor/README.md

 - `doorState`: (OPEN/CLOSE)
 - `timestamp`: (Unix time in seconds)

-You can enable the notification trigger using the `door-sensor-topic/notification-trigger-on` topic.
+You can enable the notification trigger using the `door-sensor-topic/notification-trigger-on` topic, set the `retain` flag to `false`.

-You can disable the notification trigger using the `door-sensor-topic/notification-trigger-off` topic.
+You can disable the notification trigger using the `door-sensor-topic/notification-trigger-off` topic, set the `retain` flag to `false`.

-You can enable the siren trigger using the `door-sensor-topic/siren-trigger-on` topic.
+You can enable the siren trigger using the `door-sensor-topic/siren-trigger-on` topic, set the `retain` flag to `false`.

-You can disable the siren trigger using the `door-sensor-topic/siren-trigger-off` topic.
+You can disable the siren trigger using the `door-sensor-topic/siren-trigger-off` topic, set the `retain` flag to `false`.

-You can switch off the siren using the `door-sensor-topic/siren-off` topic.
+You can switch off the siren using the `door-sensor-topic/siren-off` topic, set the `retain` flag to `false`.

 ## Authors